Umar-Faroq/SSMT-Net/README.md

 - Add additional metrics in ablation study
 - I have to add the details of the method in the method section. (from Saqiq latif, multi task learning, reconstruction from my paper, also add size estimation techniques
 - Add the Algorithm in the paper
+- Select all the results representation that we can include in the paper, make it as it is and modify it for our paper.
 -